 Some captioned telephone providers offer free delivery as well as installation, set-up and user training at no charge.

 In some programs, FCC regulations require a professional certification form signed by a hearing care practitioner or other health services professional to receive a free captioned telephone and captioned telephone service.
 The form certifies that a person has hearing loss.

 What to expect

-If you have hearing loss, seek help right away from a local hearing care professional.
+If you're not sure which phone would work best for you, reaching out to a a local hearing care professional.
 They can help you choose all of the best solutions including information to get a captioned phone, hearing aids and other accessories to get you connected to life again.

 There are many smartphone apps that have captioning abilities, and new ones get added frequently.
 We've rounded up a list of some of the more popular caption apps in this article.